gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Messages exchanged among the participants follow the formats defined in {{I-D.ietf-ace-key-groupcomm}} for provisioning and renewing keying material in group communication scenarios.

-In order to achieve communication security, proof-of-possession and server authentication, the client and the Group Manager leverage protocol-specific profiles of ACE.
-These include also possible forthcoming profiles that comply with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.
+In order to achieve communication security, proof-of-possession and server authentication, the client and the Group Manager leverage protocol-specific transport profiles of ACE.
+These include also possible forthcoming transport profiles that comply with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.

 ## Terminology {#ssec-terminology}